John Cabot: Final voyage

 The Great Chronicle of London (1189–1512) reports that Cabot departed with a fleet of five ships from Bristol at the beginning of May 1498, one of which had been prepared by the king.
 Some of the ships were said to be carrying merchandise, including cloth, caps, lace points, and other "trifles".

 This suggests that Cabot intended to engage in trade on this expedition.
 The Spanish envoy in London reported in July that one of the ships had been caught in a storm and been forced to land in Ireland, but that Cabot and the other four ships had continued on.

 For centuries, no other records were found (or at least published) that relate to this expedition; it was long believed that Cabot and his fleet were lost at sea.
-But at least one of the men scheduled to accompany the expedition, Lancelot Thirkill, is recorded as living in London in 1501.
+However, at least one of the men scheduled to accompany the expedition, Lancelot Thirkill, is recorded as living in London in 1501.

 It is not known whether Cabot died during the voyage, returned safely and died shortly after, or arrived in the Americas and chose to remain there, perhaps remaining with the Indigenous people in a similar manner to Étienne Brûlé.

-The historian Alwyn Ruddock worked on Cabot and his era for 35 years.
+The historian Alwyn Ruddock studied Cabot and his era for 35 years.
 She suggested that Cabot and his expedition successfully returned to England in the spring of 1500.
 She claimed their return followed an epic two-year exploration of the east coast of North America, south into the Chesapeake Bay area and perhaps as far as the Spanish territories in the Caribbean.
 Her evidence included the well-known world map of the Spanish cartographer Juan de la Cosa.
 His chart included the North American coast and seas "discovered by the English" between 1497 and 1500.